kennedy-u/CS-305_Portfolio/README.md

 The steps outlined below were followed to address and remedy all areas in the Practices for Secure Software Report.

-I was able to determined an appropriate encryption algorithm cipher to deploy a given security vulnerabilities.
+I was able to determined an appropriate encryption algorithm cipher to deploy given security vulnerabilities.

 What about the process of working through the vulnerability assessment did you find challenging or helpful?